akshell/docs/guide/using.rst

 developers: those with an access to the release code and those without it.
 If you do not trust a person enough, you could provide him with the second, limited access.
-He won't be able to affect the release code (you will have to release his work by yourself), so the users of your applications will be out of danger.
+He won't be able to affect the release code (you will have to release his work by yourself); so the users of your applications will be out of danger.
 When the guy shows he could be relied upon, you will give him the release access.